-Dr. Burruel earned a Bachelor of Science in Psychology with minors in Ethnic Studies and Social & Behavioral Sciences (2006), Master of Counseling (2009), and Doctorate of Behavioral Health (2014) from Arizona State University.
-She has over a decade of professional behavioral and mental health experience including executive leadership, clinical supervision, and direct care in both private practice and nonprofit community agency settings.
-Dr. Burruel is a Licensed Professional Counselor (LPC) and National Certified Counselor (NCC).
+Dr. Burruel earned a Bachelor of Science in Psychology with minors in Ethnic Studies and Social & Behavioral Sciences (2006), Master of Counseling (2009), and Doctor of Behavioral Health (2014) from Arizona State University.
+She has been practicing psychotherapy since 2009 and her professional behavioral and mental health experience includes executive leadership, clinical supervision, and direct care in both private practice and nonprofit community agency settings.
+Dr. Burruel is a Licensed Professional Counselor (LPC) and board certified National Certified Counselor (NCC).

 Dr. Burruel has been an approved clinical supervisor with the Arizona Board of Behavioral Health Examiners (AZBBHE) since 2013 and has provided clinical supervision and mentoring for several counselors who successfully obtained independent licensure.
 She has also supervised masters level counseling interns for Arizona State University and Grand Canyon University.

 As a behavioral and mental health therapist, Dr. Burruel specializes in working with adults and older adolescents (16+), with a concentration on high achieving individuals.
 Dr. Burruel helps clients with stress, anxiety, depression, trauma, perfectionism, work/life balance, interpersonal relationship challenges, personal development, and professional/career development.
 Her doctorate education and training included integrated care, which is the holistic treatment of both physical/medical and behavioral health, evidence-based interventions, management skills, and entrepreneurship approaches.
 Dr. Burruel's education, training, and experience as a provider, clinical supervisor, senior executive leader, and entrepreneur have equipped her with the skills and ability to empathize, support, and connect with high achievers in a unique way.